ericsonga/APCSAReview/_sources/Unit6-Arrays/topic-6-1-array-basics.rst

     Figure 1: A row of lockers

 You can store a value in an array using an **index** (location in the array).
 An array index is like a locker number.
 It helps you find a particular place to store your stuff and retrieve stuff.
 You can get or store a value from or to an array using an index.
+Arrays and lists in most programming languages start counting elements from the number 0, so the first element in an array is at index 0.
+If you used App Inventor in the past, you might remember that list elements there start at 1 instead of 0, so make sure you remember that in Java, arrays start the index at 0!

 .. shortanswer:: arrayAnalogy